HR

 Here are some questions to consider asking:

-• What qualities would you consider most important for hiring for your replacement?
+- What qualities would you consider most important for hiring your replacement?

-• Did you receive feedback on your job performance?
+- Did you receive feedback on your job?
 How often?
+Was it just during performance reviews or on a regular basis?

 Step 8: Gather the employee’s workplace belongings

-On an employee’s last day, make sure you collect any belongings the business owns.
-Think: an employee laptop, cellphone, equipment or tools, uniform, building keys, ID badge, or employee manual.
-It’s also important to change any passwords to employee email or work accounts, and to remove the employee’s access to any internal digital systems.
+On an employee’s last day, make sure you collect any belongings the business owns, such as an employee laptop, cellphone, equipment or tools, uniform, building keys, ID badge, or employee manual.
+It’s also important to change any passwords to employee email or work accounts and to remove the employee’s access to any internal digital systems.

 Step 9: Send your employee off with warmth